Master of Science Degree in Occupational Therapy

 Yes.
 However, If a course is used in fulfillment of the lifespan requirement, it cannot be used to fulfill other psychology prerequisite courses.

 Maybe.
 Every college makes its own decision on what AP score is accepted towards a degree.
 Even if your college accepted an AP score, we might not.
 Our policy is to use the scores deemed appropriate by Columbia College and Barnard College, which are the undergraduate schools of Columbia University.
 In addition, if your AP test was taken more than ten years ago, we may not accept it regardless of the score.
 Generally, AP credit is considered if the score is at least a 4 or 5.
-Please refer to [wherever we're putting this] for the courses and the scores we will accept in fulfillment of a prerequisite.
+Please refer to this table for the courses and the scores we will accept in fulfillment of a prerequisite.
 Please note: there are no exceptions.

 What about other types of advanced placement credit, such as International Baccalaureate Credit or British Advanced Level Exams?